baronapp/full-stack-interview/README.md

 # Full Stack Interview

-This is a Cameo full stack interview.
+This is a Cameo full stack interview, focusing more heavily on front end.
 This interview is flexible, and intends to simulate an environment you would normally code in.

 The app skeleton is a typescript create-react-app, but supports standard javascript as well.